ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Diet: Permanently formed tooth enamel as a child reveals childhood diet.
       Carbon and nitrogen concentrations in bone indicate if eating plants, terrestrial or marine animals Tooth decay

+Even identical twins (single sperm one egg that splits) look different. non-identical (two sperm two eggs) age, sex, ancestry and individual mutations all contribute

+deme: population defined in terms of genetic composition, i.e. allele frequencies

+species -> subspecies/race (can obviously still interbreed, so there is gene flow) -> population

 ----------------------------------------
 How can we be so polytypic, yet also be genetically similar compared to other primates?